 Background & experience

-Maeve joined Burlingtons in October 2017 as head of family law.
-Prior to this she headed up the family law departments at four other London law firms, including May, May & Merrimans in Gray’s Inn (now merged with Hunters).
+Maeve joined Burlingtons, as a partner, in October 2017 to head up and grow the firm’s Family Law Department.
+Prior to this she headed up the Family Law departments at four other London law firms, including May, May & Merrimans in Gray’s Inn (now merged with Hunters).

 She also has particular expertise in dealing with international child relocation/leave to remove cases, where one parent wants to move abroad with the children after the breakdown of the couple’s relationship, and the other parent does not want the children to move.
-She has dealt with international child relocations as far afield as Australia and New Zealand, the United Arab Emirates and China.
+She has dealt with international child relocations as far afield as Australia and New Zealand, the USA, United Arab Emirates and China.
+In two separate High Court cases in 2013 and 2014 Maeve successfully acted in contested proceedings for two Chinese mothers, who were applying to relocate their children to the Peoples Republic of China (a non-Hague Convention country).
 She has also acted successfully for parents opposing their children moving aboard (usually fathers, as it is nearly always mothers who want to move abroad with the children).

 Cross jurisdictional issues

 Maeve also deals with cross-jurisdictional issues, for example where there is a forum race between different countries to issue divorce proceedings.
-The forum is important because the court which deals with the divorce will usually also deal with the financial aspects of the divorce.
-England and Wales is a generous jurisdiction for the economically weaker spouse, compared to many other countries; hence London’s reputation as the divorce capital of the world.
+The country where the divorce is issued is important because the court which deals with the divorce will usually also deal with the financial aspects of the divorce and different countries have very different approaches to dealing with the finances.
+It is essential to move fast if there is a possibility of a spouse or civil partner issuing proceedings in another country, in order to secure jurisdiction to deal with the divorce and related financial matters.
+England and Wales is a generous jurisdiction for the economically weaker spouse, compared to many other countries; hence London’s reputation as “the divorce capital of the world”.